This is where all 50 states stand on reopening - KVIA

 Kentucky

-Gov. Andy Beshear issued a “Healthy at Home” order on March 25 that will be in effect indefinitely.
+Gov. Andy Beshear issued a “Healthy at Home” orde March 25 that is in effect indefinitely.

-Beshear has not made decision on when to reopen the state.
-He has recommended that school districts statewide extend the suspension of in-person classes until at least May 1.
-Though he said a decision would be made next week, at a press conference Tuesday, Beshear said, “schools should at least prepare for plans of not being open for the rest of the year.”

-During a press conference in late March, Beshear said he would base his decision for reopening the state on “hard data and facts” and would be guided by “Dr. Fauci” and other health professionals.

 Louisiana